What is Rectiv?

 Before taking this medicine

-You should not use Rectiv if you are allergic to:
+You should not use Rectiv ointment if you are allergic to nitroglycerin, or if you have:

 Do not use Rectiv if you have early signs of a heart attack (chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling).
 Seek emergency medical attention if you have symptoms of a heart attack.